avickmukh/job_portal_ui/README.md

     2. npm start

-    it will run on 3000 port, if you want to change the port you can change it on build/scripts/start.js file
+    This application will run on 3000 port, if you want to change the port you can change it in build/scripts/start.js file.

-    direct it will run : http://localhost:3000
+    By default it will run here: http://localhost:3000

 # To run the unit test cases you can run

      npm run test

-# In Progress work List

-   1. Integrate with backend services ( https://github.com/avickmukh/job_portal_service )
-   2. Pagination in Joblist
-   3. Writting more test cases and adding code coverage
-   4. Adding Authorization so user can apply the job
-   5. Adding more validation
-   6. Adding error boundary
+# To run the eslint and check the error

+     npm run lint

+     To fix the errors:-

+     npm run lint --fix

+# To run the prod build

+     npm run build

 # Others

+   If you want to check the same application's implementation without using redux for state management then try this link:  https://github.com/avickmukh/React_Hooks
-   I am building same application without redux with only context api and react hooks ( https://github.com/avickmukh/React_Hooks )
+   I am using react hooks and context APIs.

+   (Under development)

 # Assumptions